Last Updated on

 These are the tools I use on a regular basis.

 MyFitnessPal.com – MichaelBrockbank98

-MyFitnessPal has a great database for tracking food, exercise and meeting new people.
-All users get a miniature blog they can use to write about their experiences.
 MyFitnessPal also allows you to create your own private recipes for food while helping you track the nutritional value of your creations.
-I’ve met quite a few people so far, and I like how this system integrates with everything else I am doing.
+I’ve met quite a few people so far, and I like how this system integrates with everything else I am using.

 Exercise.com – Archangel76

-Once called WeightTraining.com, this website is full of information regarding exercises and weights.
 Exercise.com is essentially a one-stop location for healthy development with the added bonus of being able to connect with professional trainers.
-It connects to MyFitnessPal in order to track my calorie burn and activities in real-time.
+It connects to MyFitnessPal in order to track calorie burn and activities in real-time.